Arco

 Craters of the Moon National Monument

-scattered islands of cinder cones and sagebrush.
-We
+flows with scattered islands of cinder cones and sagebrush.

 where yesterday's volcanic events are likely to continue